ligolang/ligo/gitlab-pages/docs/advanced/package-management.md

 We will need the LIGO compiler to compile smart contracts, to get the LIGO compiler follow these [instructions](https://ligolang.org/docs/intro/installation).

-Next we will use a simple dependency `ligo-list-helper` published on LIGO registry.
+Next, we will use a simple dependency `ligo-list-helper` published on the LIGO registry.
 To download & install the library, run,

 ```bash
 ligo install ligo-list-helpers
 ```

-Now we will write a smart contract `main.mligo` which will use the `ligo-list-herpers` library
+Now we will write a smart contract `main.mligo` which will use the `ligo-list-helpers` library

 ```cameligo skip
 #import "ligo-list-helpers/list.mligo" "XList"